Tom32i/portfolio-old/data/article/serialization.md

     ],
 ]
 ```

+_Note:_ In the `supportsNormalization` method, you could very well say that you handle a specific `interface` instead of a single object.
+Making it a normalizer that handles all models that behave a certain way.

 ### The context

-The Serializer component offers a `$context` variable that is passed on throught the whole serialization process.
+The Serializer Component offers a `$context` variable that is passed on throught the whole serialization process.

 You can use it to store any information that your normalizer would need and affect their behavior.